My blogs are reader-supported. This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links

 What’s Not So Good About The ACOPower 100w Portable Solar Panel

-Rather than use a leg each side with a rail for adjustability.
+Rather than use a leg on each side with a rail for adjustability.
 ACOPower has opted for 2 x built-in u-shaped swing legs.
-They do not look as sturdy as heavy duty legs.
+They do not look as sturdy as heavy-duty legs.
 And have a limited angle adjustment.
 But they are able to adequately do the job of standing the panel up.
 And are really a compromise to help reduce the panel’s weight.

 The portable solar panel is billed as waterproof along with the controller.
 They both are.
 So no worries there.
 But as discussed earlier in the post.
 The terminal wires at the controller are a little exposed to the elements.
 So be careful around liquids and rain.

 The solar controller has an array of icons.
 But it can be difficult to remember them all.
 So don’t lose the manual !!
 And the display itself can be difficult to see from an angle.
 Try to look at the display head on especially in the sun.

 Is The ACOPower PLK 100 Watt Solar Briefcase With Solar Controller Any Good?

 If you are looking for a lightweight compact portable solar panel.
 You could do much worse than the ACOPower PLK 100 Watt Solar Briefcase With Solar Controller.
 I know some of you will think it a bit on the expensive side compared to similar panels.
 But they cannot match its weight and size to achieve the same quality and output.

 Just before I leave you.
 If you have read any of my other product reviews I try to be balanced in my opinions.
 And say the facts about the products as I find them.
 And I never gush about one company over another.
 But looking around at customer reviews about ACOPowers products.
 I have to say the overwhelming majority of customers.
 Say that the products are of the highest quality.
 Just something for you to think about.